 User Behavior & Errors

-These keywords or phrases act as triggers, generating specific error scenarios and enable developers to proactively identify and address potential issues in their integrations.
-Some useful examples are found below:
+This section outlines keywords or phrases that act as simulation triggers when provided in the password field.
+Generating specific error scenarios will enable developers to proactively identify and address potential issues in their integrations.

 NoEligibleAccountsNo eligible accounts found